 When will this charade end?

 According to an Alignable study, 76% of all small businesses fear that Delta Variant surges will hurt their recovery.
-While the second quarter of 2021 brought on a series of lifted pandemic restrictions, there are concerns that the new Delta Variant could undo all the progress that has been made, according to the NPD Group.

 Meanwhile, retailers are moving up their shipments this year as part of their risk mitigation strategies to ensure that sufficient inventory will be available during the holidays, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.